AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Prefetching

 Prefetching involves gathering more data than needed in the hopes that the local data will be needed too.
-This is known as *locality of reference*.
+This is called *locality of reference*.

 ``` cpp
 template<class T>